RoshRaj01/Gesture_Flappy_Bird/README.md

 👉 If camera is not available:

-* Click / tap screen to flap
+* Tab / Spacebar / Click  to flap

 ---